EffahAdode3/Systemtracking/README.md

 npm install

-Set up the MySQL database:
+Set up the MySQL database

-Create a database in MySQL.
+1 Create a database in MySQL.
-Update the .env file with your database credentials.
+2 Update the .env file with your database credentials.

 Run the backend server:
 npm start

 User Authentication:

-Register and log in as a client or staff member to access the system.
+1 Register and log in as a client or staff member to access the system.
 Track Shipments:

-Enter a tracking number to view the status and location of your shipment.
+2 Enter a tracking number to view the status and location of your shipment.
   Admin Panel:

-Admin users can manage shipments, view reports, and send notifications from the admin dashboard.
+3 Admin users can manage shipments, view reports, and send notifications from the admin dashboard.